A modified Brink-Axel hypothesis for astrophysical Gamow-Teller transitions: Discussion and conclusions

 This approach does not solve all problems.
-In any calculation in a final model space, the exhaustion of states must necessarily impact the centroid (energy-weighted averaged) of the transition strength function.
-Thus at high energies one must either use these limited strength functions or fall back upon the standard Brink-Axel hypothesis, which we (and others) have shown is flawed, in conjunction with some assumption about the level density at high energy.
+In any calculation in a final model space, the exhaustion of states must necessarily impact the centroid (energy-weighted averaged) of the transition strength function. {While the ideal solution would be to increase the model space, this is not always practical in shell model calculations.
+(This becomes particularly problematic as the pre-supernova core evolves to heavier and more neutron-rich isotopes~\cite{FFNII}, in which case the $0g_{9/2}$ orbit should be included.)} Thus at high energies one must either use these limited strength functions or fall back upon the standard Brink-Axel hypothesis, which we (and others) have shown is flawed, in conjunction with some assumption about the level density at high energy; {alternately, one can turn to QRPA-based calculations~\cite{nabi2004microscopic,nabi2005gamow,PhysRevC.76.055803,PhysRevC.81.015804,PhysRevC.100.025801,PhysRevC.101.025805}.
+Finally, we have not yet investigated forbidden transitions; while these are generally much slower, in cases where allowed transitions are `blocked' forbidden transitions can compete~\cite{Fuller1982a,CoopWambach1984,PhysRevC.101.025805}.}

 Nonetheless, with this approach we can tackle transition rates at temperatures above $10^{10}$ K, which could have significant implications for neutrino production, core temperature and entropy in pre-supernova massive stars~\cite{LMP}.
 Work is ongoing to apply these methods to other $pf$-shell nuclides.